 As an integral part of the Agile software development methodology, lean software development is a concept that emphasizes optimizing efficiency and minimizing waste in the development of software.
 At Arcanys, everyone is trained in Agile practices, and it shows in our partnerships with clients: we are flexible, use a creative approach, and can provide incremental results every two weeks.
 We work in a way where waste is avoided and removed, and we prefer to measure the value in terms of fitness for use rather than strict conformance to requirements.
-We see short iterations as opportunities to speed up the learning process, communicate small sets of plans upfront, and allow us to adapt to unforeseen circumstances.
+We see short iterations as opportunities to speed up the learning process, communicating small sets of plans upfront, and allowing us to adapt to unforeseen circumstances.

 But while it's true that organizations with the ability to complete fast and simple improvements in the shortest time frame can gain powerful decision-making benefits and put value into the hands of their customer faster, rushing into a project headlong and building all requirements on the fly is not something we would also advocate.
 Just because you don't need to think too far in advance about future requirements doesn't mean you don't need discipline, focus, and a solid roadmap to make things work.
-You need to make sure that you have enough work piled up for your team for the next one to two sprints at the very least, with a clear plan in mind - which should be the role of your tech lead or CTO.
+You need to make sure that you have enough work piled up for your team for the next one to two sprints at the very least, with a clear plan in mind.
 In some cases, you can get a UI/UX designer to clarify the vision (usually in highly visual projects or at the start of a new project), or utilize the expertise of a business analyst or the product owner (either on the provider's side or on your side) to help the team establish clear requirements and the specific work to be accomplished on sprints.

-BUILDING YOUR SOFTWARE PRODUCT ON A PROPRIETARY FRAMEWORK OR PLATFORM THAT IS DEVELOPED & OWNED BY THE PROVIDER
+BUILDING YOUR SITE ON A TOOL DEVELOPED AND OWNED BY YOUR SOFTWARE PROVIDER